Hultan/chessImager/readme.md

 ## Examples:
 ### Simple:
-Rendering a chess board image, based on a FEN string, is basically of line of code.
+Rendering a chess board image, based on a FEN string, is basically one line of code.
 Add a few more lines of code to save the image to disk, and you have this code:

 ```go